Skip to Content

 Home > Wellness > Health Library > Spinal Manipulation

-If you have tight muscles or muscles that spasm, your practitioner may
+If you have tight muscles or muscles that spasm, your health care provider may

-first use heat, ultrasound, or electrical current to relax your muscles before
+first use heat, ultrasound, or electrical current.
+This helps relax your muscles before

 250 Pleasant Street